nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 1. User requests to update a certain person's tag in address book
 2. AddressBook shows this person's name and tags
 3. User requests to update a specific tag
+4. AddressBook confirm with user the old and the new tag
+5. User requests to confirm or discard the change
-4. AddressBook update the tag accordingly, and shows the successful result Use case ends.
+6. AddressBook update the tag accordingly if confirmed, and shows successful result Use case ends.

 **Extensions**